KIDS AGED 6 TO 18 YEARS

 HOW DO I ACCESS DISABILITY SERVICES FOR MY CHILD?

-Access to our disability services for school kids can be through:
+Access to our Early Childhood Disability Services can be through:

-- WA National Disability Insurance Scheme and the National Disability Insurance Scheme (NDIS) funding
+- The WA National Disability Insurance Scheme and the National Disability Insurance Scheme (NDIS) funding

 - Medicare rebate for Allied Health Services through referral from your GP